Now that you’re ready to obtain your permit for farming oysters in Alabama, let’s walk through the steps one-by-one.

-Once your U.S. Army Corps of Engineers permit application has been received, you’ll need to submit an operation plan to the Alabama Department of Public Health.
+Once your U.S. Army Corps of Engineers permit has been received, you’ll need to submit an operational plan to the Alabama Department of Public Health.

 Note: The Alabama Department of Public Health offers a template for your operational plan that will save you some time and effort.

 Similar to a driver’s license or a fishing license, an oyster aquaculture license is a required for a commercial operation.

 No matter which harvesting method you choose, you’ll need to obtain your license from the Alabama Marine Resources Division and have it renewed annually.
 An Oyster Aquaculture License for Alabama is $250.00 a year.Alabama Marine Resources Division